ErinaTheDummy/SwordToShield/Character_Creation/Classes/MartialArtist.md

 ### Deflect
 You expend a hit die and attempt to deflect one melee attack made against you.
-Your AC increases by your proficiency bonus + your wisdom modifier.
+Your AC increases by your proficiency bonus + your wisdom modifier for this attack.

 ### Tread Lightly (level 3)
 You do not take fall damage from a fall of 60 feet or fewer.
 You also do not